 There are several places from where you can register a domain name.
 Beginners often have a misconception that one should purchase a domain name and web hosting from the same provider.

 But that is not true.
 You can always manage both separately.
 So, when looking for a domain registrar, the main factor you should check is how good is that company as a registrar.
 You can always connect that domain with your favorite hosting provider later.

 Usually, all domain registrations are governed by the ICANN organization.
 So, ICANN’s website itself is a great place to find the details of several registrars.
 ICANN publishes reports, which include the no. of domains registered under each accredited registrar.

 These are the main things I look for in a domain registrar:

 - Pricing for various extensions: some companies provide better deals depending on the extension you want to register.

-- User experience: some providers overwhelm you with upsells, while some have difficult interfaces.
+- User experience: some providers overwhelm you with upsells, while some offer bad user experiences.
 The trick is to find a registrar that makes purchasing and managing domain names easier.

 - Popularity: ICANN’s reports help to find the total domains registered by each company under each registry (.com, .org, etc).
 It is also a good idea to check the company’s history.

 - Support: although support is not that critical for a registrar compared to a hosting provider, it should be available when you need it.